greatericontop/weaponmaster/README.md

 # LEGENDARY

-Craftable weapons for late game users.
+Craftable weapons for late and end game players.
+These are very powerful.

 ## Artemis Bow